Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

-The same first author identifies a specificity issue with their previous assay \cite{peterson_photonic_2014} and employs iron-oxide nanoparticles to minimize non-specific signals \cite{peterson_enhanced_2015}.
+Motivated by a specificity issue in the preceding sensor, \citet{peterson_enhanced_2015} employed iron-oxide nanoparticles to minimize non-specific signals.
 This time, the goal was soluble transferrin receptor (sTfR) quantification from serum, an indicator of iron supply to tissues \cite{erdman_jr_iron_2012}.
-Biomolecule interaction on the assay was quantified using the Biomolecular Interaction Detection system from SRU Biosystems Inc. The authors compared results from their assay to ELISA and the previously developed photonic crystal assay.
-The authors claim that the bias of the assay was not “statistically different from the reference ELISA tests” \cite{peterson_enhanced_2015}.
+It should be noted that sTfR is not influenced by inflammation to the same extent as serum ferritin, and is therefore a potentially more ideal biomarker.
+However, sTfR is more expensive to assay.
+For this experiment, biomolecule interaction on the assay was quantified using the Biomolecular Interaction Detection system from SRU Biosystems Inc \cite{peterson_enhanced_2015}.
+The authors compared results from their assay on Liquichek control sera to ELISA and the previously developed photonic crystal assay.
+The authors claimed that the bias of the assay was not “statistically different from the reference ELISA tests” \cite{peterson_enhanced_2015}.

-Moving from iron to vitamin C, \citet{bi_performance_2016} demonstrates the immobilization of ascorbate oxidase in a microfluidic channel, enabling the quantification of vitamin C with UV-visible spectroscopy.
-During analysis, the biosample is diluted in phosphate buffered saline (PBS) and “pumped through the microfluidic channel”.
+Moving from iron to vitamin C, \citet{bi_performance_2016} demonstrated the immobilization of ascorbate oxidase in a microfluidic channel, enabling the quantification of vitamin C with UV-visible spectroscopy.
+During analysis, the biosample was diluted in phosphate buffered saline (PBS) and “pumped through the microfluidic channel”.
 A serum sample was obtained by a single healthy, female volunteer for evaluation.
 The sample was pretreated to remove proteins , and a few drops were added to the sensor.
 Even with extensive pretreatment, there was evidence of interference at 280 nm, close to the analysis peak of vitamin C at 266 nm.
-No gold standard measurement was provided for comparison. \citet{Mughal2024} mix different electrolytic solutions with plasma and serum, and when paired with a novel reduced graphene oxide, vitamins K1, K2, B6, and D3 can be individually identified using UV-visible spectrophotometry.
-Though this method did not compare measured levels with clinical values.
+No optimal reference standard measurement was provided for comparison. \citet{Mughal2024} mixed different electrolytic solutions with plasma and serum, and when paired with a novel, reduced graphene oxide, vitamins K1, K2, B6, and D3 could be individually identified using UV-visible spectrophotometry.
+This method did not compare the measured levels from 5 subjects with clinical values.